pamolloy/docs-spectre-importer/docs/install/docker.md

 fireflyiii/spectre-importer:develop
 ```

 The advantage of this piece of code is that with a working configuration file, you can automate the import.
+If course, your configuration file may be stored in another location, so change it as necessary.
+Here too, you need a working Firefly III API key and a Spectre App ID and secret.

 This can also be made easier for yourself: